armatrix/armatrix/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on Web3.0 App devs
 - 🤔 I’m looking for help with ROS and some CS problems
-- 💬 Ask me about ... why dont you try google, that guy knows more and better
+- 💬 Ask me about ... why don't you try google, that guy knows more and better
 - 😄 2020 Goals: has the solid computer foundation
 - ⚡ Fun fact: love history and tech